 Our newest small-group trips, provided in partnership with G Adventures, blend fun, hands-on exploration with meaningful cultural encounters, as well as more free time and choices, all for an unbeatable value.
 See All »

 Improve your photography skills with the guidance of a National Geographic photographer— whether you’re traveling through Japan or heading out on shoots during an intensive weekend workshop in New York City.
 See All »

 Award-winning archaeologist, author, and National Geographic grantee Patrick Hunt earned his Ph.D. in Archaeology from the Institute of Archaeology, University College London, and has taught at Stanford University for 25 years.
-Patrick directed the Stanford Alpine Archaeology Project from 1994-2012, and has continued project-related fieldwork in the region in the years since.
-His Alps research has been sponsored by the National Geographic Society's Expeditions Council.
-Patrick frequently lectures for National Geographic and others on Hannibal and the European mummy nicknamed Ötzi the Iceman.
-He is also a National Lecturer for the Archaeological Institute of America as well as an elected Fellow of the Royal Geographical Society.
-He is the author of 18 published books including the Penguin best-seller Ten Discoveries That Rewrote History and another book titled Alpine Archaeology.
-He has also published more than 100 articles, including more than a dozen for Encyclopedia Britannica, mostly on Hannibal.
-Patrick has been featured in many National Geographic and NOVA documentaries, and has consulted for BBC and been featured in BBC radio interviews.
-He has a lifelong love of the Alps, having lived annually for several months in the Alps since 1994 when not in the classroom or on the lecture circuit.
+Patrick directed the Stanford Alpine Archaeology Project from 1994 to 2012, and has continued project-related fieldwork in the region in the years since.
+His Alps research has been sponsored by the National Geographic Expeditions Council, and he frequently lectures for National Geographic on Hannibal and the European mummy nicknamed Ötzi the Iceman.
+He is also a National Lecturer for the Archaeological Institute of America, as well as an elected Fellow of the Royal Geographical Society.
+He is the author of 18 published books including the best-seller Ten Discoveries That Rewrote History and Alpine Archaeology.
+He has a lifelong love of the Alps, having lived there for several months each year since 1994.